France elects regional leaders, preps for presidential vote | Politics

 - France

-Marine Le Pen's far-right party is riding high on her tough-on-security, stop-immigration message as French voters start choosing regional leaders Sunday in an election that's seen as a dress rehearsal for next year's presidential vote.
+Marine Le Pen's far-right party is riding high on her tough-on-security, stop-immigration message as French voters started choosing regional leaders Sunday in an election that many see as a dress rehearsal for next year's presidential vote.

-President Emmanuel Macron's young centrist party is expected to fare poorly, lacking a strong local political base and suffering from frustration at his government's handling of the pandemic.
+President Emmanuel Macron's young centrist party is expected to fare poorly in Sunday's first-round of regional elections, lacking a strong local political base and suffering from frustration at his government's handling of the pandemic.

-Turnout in Sunday's first-round could hit a record low.
-Those who do show up to vote must stay masked and socially distanced and carry their own pens to sign voting registries.
+Many polling stations stood largely empty as voting kicked off in schools and community centers from Marseille on the Mediterranean coast to Le Touquet on the English Channel.
+Turnout was lower than usual at midday, at just 12per cent nationwide.
+Those who did show up to vote must stay masked and socially distanced and carry their own pens to sign voting registries.

-Traditional conservative party The Republicans look set to keep control of several of the seven regions it currently runs, including the all-important Paris area.
+France's traditional conservative party, The Republicans, looks set to keep control of several of the seven regions it currently runs, including the all-important Paris area.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)